k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 classic methods but also on the feedback retrieved from the targets.
 In this context, the first population is the only one instantiated the traditional way.
 The ones that follow are spawned using five steps:

-#. **Fitness score computation**: each test case, member of the current population, is given a score which is
+#. **Fitness score computation**: each test case, member of the current population, is given a
-   function of some metrics.
+   score which is function of some metrics (impact on the target, diversity, and so on).
 These features are calculated by the element in charge of the monitoring aspects.

 #. **Probabilities of survival association**: depending on the score computed in the previous step, a probability
    of survival is associated to each individual.

-#. **Dice are rolled** using the probabilities of survival: weakest test cases are killed.
+#. **Dice are rolled**: using the probabilities of survival: weakest test cases are killed.

-#. **Mutation** aims to modify a little bit each individuals (flip some bits for instance) to find local optimums.
+#. **Mutation**: aims to modify a little bit each individuals (flip some bits for instance) to find local optimums.

-#. **Cross-over**, on the contrary, involves huge changes in order to find other optimums.
+#. **Cross-over**: on the contrary, involves huge changes in order to find other optimums.
 It combines the test cases
    that are still alive in order to generate even better solutions.
 This process can be used to compensate the kills done in step 3.